mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     This question is also answered in [the generator cookbook](https://www.jetbrains.com/help/mps/generator-cookbook.html#howtogeneratemultiplefilesperrootnode).

-!!! question "How can you generate latex files?"
+!!! question "How can you generate LaTeX files?"

     The mbeddr documentation language can do this.
 Have a look at the [documentation](http://mbeddr.com/files/documentationdocumentation.pdf).